-In general, based on a research model of Berraies et al. (2014), this research tried to explore the impact of knowledge management enablers on knowledge creation processes, and then, on innovation performance of Vietnamese SMEs in Lam Dong province.
-Based on data analysis, the enabling factors affecting on KCP include: trust, collaboration, learning, reward, decentralization, formalization, IT support, T-shaped skills.
-KCP, especially externalization and combination process, is confirmed to have a positive impact on the innovation performance of SMEs, but internalization has no significant impact on the innovation performance of Vietnamese SMEs.
+In general, based on a research model of Berraies et al. (2014), this research tried impact explore the of knowledge management enablers on knowledge creation processes, and then, on innovation performance of Vietnamese SMEs in Lam Dong province.
+Based on data analysis, the enabling factors affecting on KCP include: collaboration, learning, decentralization, formalization, IT support, Tshaped skills.
+KCP, especially externalization and combination process, is confirmed to have positive impact on the innovation performance of SMEs, but internalization has no significant impact on innovation performance of Vietnamese SMEs.